Terms and Conditions

 1.045 Spee Dee Delivery accepts non-bulk quantities of Table 2 hazardous materials (49 CFR 172.504), in accordance with 49 CFR parts 100-180.
 Anyone intending to offer a hazardous material for shipment with Spee Dee Delivery must be in compliance with the Federal Regulations in regards to training (172.700).
 The shipper is responsible for proper labeling and marking of packages in accordance with US DOT requirements.
 A properly completed Hazardous Materials Shipping Sheet must accompany each shipment.
 Spee Dee Delivery will not accept for delivery any hazardous materials which require a vehicle placard.

-1.050 Items may be strapped or taped together provided they are of uniform size and each box is correctly labeled and contains the proper shipper number.
+1.050 Other than tires, items may be strapped or taped together provided they are of uniform size and each box is correctly labeled and contains the proper shipper number.

 1.060 All items shipped should be free of dirt and grease with no sharp corners or objects protruding from the package.
 Sharp objects must be taped.